enqueuer-land/enqueuer/README.md

     name: requisition action

 **timeout**\
-Sets in milliseconds how log the requisition waits to expire.
+Sets in milliseconds how long the requisition waits to expire.
 Defaults to 5000.
 Set to zero or less than zero to run it endlessly

     timeout: 3000

 **delay**\
 Optional.
 Defaults to 0.
-Sets in milliseconds how log the test has to wait before starting.
+Sets in milliseconds how long the test waits before starting.

     delay: 0